Introducing Catalytic Pedagogy - a revolutionary way to bring K-12 schooling into the 21st century!

 The blue pathway is the energy profile for the reaction without the catalyst, and the red pathway is the energy profile for the reaction with the catalyst.

-You can see here that with the catalyst, the activation energy is lower.
+You can see that with the catalyst, the activation energy is lower.

 As a result of the activation energy being lower, there are more molecules with the required activation energy, and so more fruitful collisions occur per second, and hence, the reaction is faster.

-Here is the graph, except instead of showing the reactants and products, we are looking at how students go from their default shallow learning into deeper learning.
+Below is the graph again, except instead of showing the reactants and products, we are looking at how students go from their default shallow learning into deeper learning.

 The reaction we are considering is the students’ reactions to instruction.

-Their inherent curiosity creates a low level background rate, but it is slow, inefficient, and wasteful.
+Inherent curiosity creates a low level baseline rate, but it is slow, inefficient, and wasteful.

-The blue pathway is showing us the activation energy required without catalytic pedagogy.
+The blue pathway is showing us the activation energy required without catalytic pedagogy, as in mainstream schools.

-The red pathway shows us the activation energy required with catalytic pedagogy which is going to result in different rates of energy, efficiency, and waste.
+The red pathway shows us the activation energy required with catalytic pedagogy which is going to result in different rates of energy, efficiency, and waste in alternative types of schooling.

 The most important waste to consider in education comes from the epidemic of disengagement that has been well documented in both schools and the workplace, even though it gets very little attention in the media.